PRELIMINARY PROGRAMME

 Workshop Part I. Passive Components Technologies for Efficient Power Conversion

-In depth discussion on new passive technologies and requirements by Thomas Ebel; SDU and Nicolas; Danfoss
+In depth discussion on new passive technologies and requirements by Thomas Ebel; SDU and Nicklas Christensen; Danfoss Drive

 Prof. Thomas Ebel; SDU